 After the Adobe Stock plan is assigned to a user for activation: all team members, who are assigned to products, can use the shared plan to license images, templates, and 3D assets.
-In team subscriptions, each licensed asset can be shared with up to ten team members.

 Primary and secondary admins also have access to use the shared Adobe Stock for teams plan once activated.
 If the licensed asset is being used for a client, it must be licensed per client project.

 With the 10 assets per month plan, unused licenses roll over to the next month as long as your subscription is active (up to 120 licenses).
 With the 40-assets per month plan, unused licenses roll over to the next month as long as your subscription is active (up to 480 licenses).
 With the largest team subscription plan option, which includes 750 assets per month, unused licenses do not roll over.